Achalasia

 Frequently Asked Questions (FAQs)

-What are the symptoms of achalasia?
+What are the symptoms of Achalasia?

 Difficulty swallowing, regurgitation of food, chest pain, and weight loss.

-How is achalasia diagnosed?
+How is Achalasia diagnosed?

-Through endoscopy, manometry, and barium swallow tests.
+Through a combination of tests including endoscopy, manometry, and barium swallow study.

-How common is achalasia?
+How common is Achalasia?

-Article last updated on: 25th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.